2022 Faculty Advancement Seed Grants Request for Proposals

 We anticipate supporting up to 10 proposals in this cycle.

-Yes, please include a letter of support from whomever you report to.
+Yes, please include a letter of support from your dean or vice provost.

 Are there funding mechanisms for faculty who only hold clinical appointments in the School of Medicine or School of Nursing?

 Clinical faculty may be eligible for the following: